 If a user has to be shown, explained to, or taught how to do something, there’s a problem with the design.

-Good user experience is rooted in good design - and when a user has a good experience, important metrics (like loyalty, retention, time in app, and conversion rates) go through the roof.
+Good user experience is rooted in good design – and when a user enjoys a good experience, important metrics (like loyalty, retention, time in app, and conversion rates) go through the roof.

 It doesn’t take a genius to know that these metrics are the be-all and end-all of a digital product.

-So the next question is the most obvious - how can my digital product be designed in the best way possible?
+So the next question is the most obvious one: how can my digital product be designed in the best way possible?

-As mentioned earlier, many digital companies are seeing the benefits of using a design system.
+As we’ve mentioned already, many digital companies are seeing the benefits of using a design system.

 Shopify is a company that creates a product that their customers spend all day using.
-One look at their ‘Polaris’ design system and you can see the ecommerce platform is no stranger to the importance of good design.
+One look at their ‘Polaris’ design system and you can see that this ecommerce platform is no stranger to the importance of good design.

 Below, you can see in simple terms, the dos and don’ts of the text/colour relationship.